jackwkeane/big-integer/README.md

+# Project Grade: 100.0/100.0
+All programs were written and optimized for X86-64 machines with gcc module 7.10

 # CSE202-Big-Integer-SP2022
 Big-Integer: A programming exercise to create a new type for big integers (128 bits), store, access and manipulate big integers using bit-level and arithmetic operations